Text by Katažyna Jankovska

 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 Commonly associated with the absence of the human receiver to experience the sound vibrations, this thought experiment acquires ever new meanings in today’s technologically driven, post-Anthropocentric world.

-It is through our senses that we perceive each other and the world around us.
+We perceive each other and the world around us through our senses.
 The senses we use determine the way we engage with our environments.
 Yet we are conditioned to pay attention to only a limited range of sensory inputs; our senses operate as filters that process, accept, and remove certain sensory cues.
 Thus human “reality” is only a representation of what our five senses (sight, hearing, touch, taste, and smell) allow us to perceive, capturing only a small fraction of the world around us.

 They also detect a wider array of sounds, smells, and colours.
 Bats echolocate insects, sharks detect electrical fields, snakes see infrared radiation, and bees sense magnetic fields.
 Elephants communicate using chemicals and odours.
 Plants detect and monitor air pollutants.
 Therefore, the sensory world of animals and plants falls outside what we can see, hear and perceive.
 The intelligence of microorganisms and plants still remains largely inaccessible to us.
 How does the world appear to a tree?
 What do trees know?

-Equipped with technological devices we are now able to set a foot into worlds that initially did not belong to our sensory ecologies.
-Technologies that detect electromagnetic radiation, ultrasound waves, and x-ray wavelengths, reached even more beyond the limits of human sensory perception.
+Equipped with technological devices, we are now able to set foot into worlds that initially did not belong to our sensory ecologies.
+Technologies that detect electromagnetic radiation, ultrasound waves, and x-ray wavelengths reached even more beyond the limits of human sensory perception.
 Technically mediated umwelt reaches not only geographically but also temporally distant processes and places, from the depths of the earth, preserving deep time to micro-processes nonsynchronous with human time.

-Today’s data-gathering sensors, from satellites sensing the surface of the earth, and deep space probes to underwater sonar equipment, create a planetary sensory network of cables and wires that operates as humanity’s eyes and ears.
+Today’s data-gathering sensors, from satellites sensing the surface of the earth and deep space probes to underwater sonar equipment, create a planetary sensory network of cables and wires that operates as humanity’s eyes and ears.
 We become so dependent on them, that, as Johan Gärdebo writes: If a tree falls, and no data is around to sense it, today’s governing bodies have an increasingly difficult time thinking the tree ever existed .

 Using technologies to translate opaque processes to the domain of the human senses, artists cultivate new modes of attention and temporarily reconfigure our perceptual systems.
-And by creating new tools, adding to the open-source movement and DIY culture, they all are taking back control over things that are permitted, decentralising the knowledge.
+And by creating new tools, and adding to the open-source movement and DIY culture, they all are taking back control over things that are permitted, decentralising the knowledge.
 Our senses are not fixed.